Family with active trachoma sitting for photo

 An Orbis-trained eye care worker performing trichiasis surgery

-Thanks to our supporters and programme partners, Orbis is making progress on eliminating trachoma and preventing avoidable blindness.
+Thanks to our supporters and programme partners, Orbis is making progress on eliminating trachoma and trichiasis and preventing avoidable blindness.

 All of our trachoma elimination work uses the SAFE strategy.